sloaned/api-data/README.md

-# Catalyst Application Module Platform

-The CAMP is a collection of micorservice applications which serve as a core platform for internal Catalyst web apps.

-## camp-oauth2-ldap
+## team-assessment-data

-This is a centralized OAuth2 provider integrated with LDAP
+This Catalyst DevLabs project is a data service for the Aperture Team Assessment application.

 ## Build Steps